Hearing Loss Causes

 Loud noises can hurt the hairs or nerve cells that send sound signals to the brain, especially when exposed for long periods.
 Once these are damaged the electrical signals aren’t as clear or aren’t transmitted correctly, and you experience hearing loss.

 If you have hearing loss, Kabel Hearing, LLC is here to help.
-Contact us and make an appointment to discuss your treatment options so you can once again hear all the sounds and conversations that are important to you in your daily life.
+Contact us and make an appointment so you can once again hear all the sounds and conversations that are important to you in your daily life.

 Which Hearing Loss Is Progressive and Associated With Aging?

 Not all hearing loss is the same.
-Treatment will depend on the type of hearing loss you have.
+Your options will depend on the type of hearing loss you have.

 Sensorineural hearing loss is the most common type.
 Symptoms include difficulty understanding sounds or speech at normal volume.
 It is often caused by repeated exposure to loud noises, damage from noise over long periods of time or disease.
 Because of that, this type of hearing loss is often associated with aging.